laminas/laminas-validator/doc/book/validators/identical.md

 ## Configuration

-As all other validators, `Zend\Validator\Identical` also supports the usage of configuration settings during instantiation.
+As all other validators, `Laminas\Validator\Identical` also supports the usage of configuration settings during instantiation.
 This means that you can configure this validator with a `Traversable` object.